YanWittmann/how-to-bg3-minifigure/blender-cleanup.md

 <img alt="printing-initial-broken-mesh.png" height="300" src="img/blender-cleanup/printing-initial-broken-mesh.png"/>
 <img alt="printing-stage-12-smoothed.png" height="300" src="img/printing/printing-stage-11.png"/>

-We will be covering this in three passes:

-- Technical Repairs: Repairing the mesh by closing non-manifold geometry.
-- Aesthetic Adaptation: Tasks to make the model printable in a good way, such as thickening objects, filling hollow cylinders and more.
-- Smoothing the model by subdividing it.
+This model preparation will take place in three phases, each with a chapter below.

-I like to perform the first two steps separately, as it allows me to first fix the basic errors of the mesh and then later adjust the style of the object in one go to my liking.
+I like to perform the first two phases separately, as it allows me to first fix the basic errors of the mesh and then later adjust the style of the object in one go to my liking.
 You can perform them at once if you prefer.

-There are a few special cases, such as the shoes, cape and hair which will be covered in more detail in a chapter below.
+There are a few objects representing special cases, such as the shoes, cape and hair which will be covered in more detail in a chapter below.

-### Technical Repairs (Making it manifold)
+## Cleanup Phase 1: Geometry Repair

 Every single step in this process is to be performed on every object individually.
 When you are done with one object, you can move on to the next object and repeat.